rconatser/to-do-list-graphql/README.md

 ```
 npm run createDB
 ```
-> **Note**: This seems to only be a bug on some Docker clients, but if you have the option to create the database and it gets "stuck" after pressing `Yes`, press `CTRL + C` or `CMD + C` to get out of the running terminal, and type `npm run createDB` again.
+> **Note**: This seems to only be a bug with some clients, but if you have the option to create the database and it gets "stuck" after pressing `Yes`, press `CTRL + C` or `CMD + C` to get out of the running terminal, and type `npm run createDB` again.
 This time it will actually create and migrate the Database.

 Generate the Prisma Client code by running the `generate` npm script: